 - 3.1.3.1 Mooring winches are to be efficiently bedded and secured to the deck.
-The deck thickness in way of mooring winches is to be compatible with the deck attachment design. - 3.1.3.2 In addition to complying with the requirements of 3.1.3.6, the shipbuilder and mooring winch manufacturer are to satisfy themselves that the foundation is suitable for the safe operation and maintenance of the mooring winch equipment.

-- 3.1.3.3 The Rated Pull is defined as the maximum load which the mooring winch is designed to exert during operation. - 3.1.3.4 The Holding Load is defined as the maximum load which the mooring winch is designed to resist during operation and is to be taken as the design brake holding load or equivalent. - 3.1.3.5 The following plans and information are to be submitted for approval: - (a) details of the supporting structure for mooring winches - (b) details of the mooring winch foundation design, including material specifications for hold down bolts and the connection of the foundation to the deck - (c) design loads as specified in 3.1.3.8 and 3.1.3.9 and associated reaction forces applied to the foundation and supporting structure. - 3.1.3.6 The scantlings of the support structure are to be dimensioned to ensure that, for each of the load cases specified in 3.1.3.8 and 3.1.3.9, the calculated stresses in the support structure do not exceed the permissible stress levels specified in 3.1.3.13 and 3.1.3.14, respectively. - 3.1.3.7 These requirements are to be assessed using a simplified engineering analysis based on elastic beam theory, two-dimensional grillage or finite-element analysis using gross scantlings. - 3.1.3.8 Each of the following load cases are to be examined for design loads due to mooring operation:
+The deck thickness in way of mooring winches is to be compatible with the deck attachment design. - 3.1.3.2 In addition to complying with the requirements of 3.1.3.6, the shipbuilder and mooring winch manufacturer are to satisfy themselves that the foundation is suitable for the safe operation and maintenance of the mooring winch equipment. - 3.1.3.3 The Rated Pull is defined as the maximum load which the mooring winch is designed to exert during operation and is to be stated on the mooring winch foundation/support plan. - 3.1.3.4 The Holding Load is defined as the maximum load which the mooring winch is designed to resist during operation and is to be taken as the design brake holding load or equivalent and is to be stated on the mooring winch foundation/support plan. - 3.1.3.5 The following plans and information are to be submitted for approval: - (a) details of the supporting structure for mooring winches - (b) details of the mooring winch foundation design, including material specifications for hold down bolts and the connection of the foundation to the deck - (c) design loads as specified in 3.1.3.8 and 3.1.3.9 and associated reaction forces applied to the foundation and supporting structure. - 3.1.3.6 The scantlings of the support structure are to be dimensioned to ensure that, for each of the load cases specified in 3.1.3.8 and 3.1.3.9, the calculated stresses in the support structure do not exceed the permissible stress levels specified in 3.1.3.13 and 3.1.3.14, respectively. - 3.1.3.7 These requirements are to be assessed using a simplified engineering analysis based on elastic beam theory, two-dimensional grillage or finite-element analysis using gross scantlings. - 3.1.3.8 Each of the following load cases are to be examined for design loads due to mooring operation:

-(a) mooring winch at maximum pull: 100% of the rated pull (b) mooring winch with brake effective: 100% of the holding load (c) line strength: 125% of the breaking strength of the mooring line (hawser) required by Table 11.4.2 for the ship's corresponding equipment number
+(a) mooring winch at maximum pull: 100% of the rated pull

+(b) mooring winch with brake effective: 100% of the holding load

+(c) line strength:

+125% of the breaking strength of the mooring line (hawser) required by Table 11.4.2 for the ship's corresponding equipment number

 Rated pull and holding load are defined in 3.1.3.3 and 3.1.3.4.
+The design load is to be applied through the mooring line according to the arrangement shown on the mooring arrangement plan.